 The Varify Complete Water Test is available on Amazon for $27.95.

 If you need an affordable at-home water test kit that still tests for a wide range of contaminants, Varify may be for you.
-It is ideal for those working on a budget who need to get a lot of sources or water samples tested or students who are
+It is ideal for those working on a budget who need to get a lot of sources or water samples tested.

 The Tap Score water test is a professional water test kit manufactured by SimpleWater Labs.
 This brand uses EPA lab testing methods and provides quantified results for over one hundred chemicals and contaminants.

 - Uses EPA lab testing methods

 - Test for over one hundred chemicals and contaminants

 - Receive unbiased health and treatment support from scientists with doctorates from Berkley and professionally certified engineers

 - Kit includes sterilized and preserved water sampling vials